It was Mothers Day. That Sunday we (my then second wife Tracey and I) were with my youngest sons for their access visit and sleepover.

 Eliot, my second eldest son walked up to Tracey.
 And he had something for her.
-And he handed her what looked like a folded piece of paper.
+And he slipped her what looked like a folded piece of paper.

 Tracey opened up the hand made card.
 She was speechless and more than a little moved.
 My son had given her a Mothers Day card!
-And his brothers gave her the cards they had made.
+And his brothers gave her the cards they had made as well.

 Later I took Eliot aside into the study.
 For a second, he probably thought he was going to get into trouble.
 Only for a moment.
 I asked him whose idea was it to give Mothers Day cards to my second wife.
 He admitted it was him.

 I told him that I had never been more proud of him.
 Ever.

 He knew that Mothers Day is for everyone.
 And that anyone can be a mother.

 3 responses to “Mothers Day is for Everyone”